rubygitflow/mea_publisher/README.md

 ```bash
 localhost:3000
 ```
+To monitor Sidekiq look at `localhost:3000\sidekiq`
 ## Work with docker container
+Fill environment variables into the .env file.
+Follow the instructions given in it.

  * Create docker image
 ```bash
 docker build . -t mea_publisher
 ```
 * Run docker container

-Fill environment variables into the .env file, then run:
+then run:
 ```bash
 docker compose up
 ```